naayaarunutheriyuma/domselect/README.md

 ### Traversal and Properties Methods

 These methods combine two operations: search node by query and do something on found node.
-They are helful if you want to get text or attribute from found node by this node might not exists.
+They are helful if you want to get text or attribute from found node, but this node might not exist.
 Such methods allows you to return reasonable default value in case node is not found.
-On contrary, if you use call chain like `first(..).text()` Then you'll not be able to return from `text()` default value because `first()` will raise Exception if node is not found.
+On contrary, if you use call chain like `first().text()` then you'll not be able to return default value from `text()` call because `first()` will raise Exception if node is not found.

 Method `first_attr(query: str, name: str[, default: None|str])` returns content of attribute of given name of node found by given query.
 If node does not have such attribute the `AttributeNotFoundError` is raised.